ColeCampton/colecampton.github.io/elektra.md

 ![](images/Elektra/10.jpg)

-This room is equipped with an Elektra Semiautomatica and Elektra Nino so that the works are happy and 'efficient'.
+This room is equipped with an Elektra Semiautomatica and Elektra Nino so that the workers are happy and 'efficient'.

 ![](images/Elektra/11.jpg)
 ![](images/Elektra/12.jpg)